Shakeskeyboarde/wurk/packages/command-build/README.md

 The checker plugin will enable Typescript and ESLint checking based on the workspace configuration.

-Typescript checking is enabled if there is Typescript configuration in the workspace.
+Typescript checking is enabled if Typescript is dev dependency of the root workspace, and there is Typescript configuration in the current workspace.

-ESlint checking is enabled if the workspace `package.json` has an `eslint` script.
+ESlint checking is enabled if ESLint is a dev dependency of the root workspace, and the current workspace `package.json` has an `eslint` script.

 #### SVGR